SmithsonianWorkshops/Hydra-introduction/hydra_intro_slides.md

 * telework.si.edu (web terminal)
 * Mac direct connect (onsite or VPN)
 * Windows direct connect (onsite, remote desktop, VPN)
-* CfA (telework.si.edu, login.cfa.harvard.edu, SAO VPN)
+* CfA (VPN, `login.cfa.harvard.edu`, and *trusted* computers: CF/HEA-managed desktops)

-* If you don't have an SI VPN but would like to, there is a request form in the SI [ServiceDesk](https://servicedesk.si.edu): https://smithsonianprod.servicenowservices.com/si/?id=sc_cat_item&sys_id=cd8bcf38dbaec810faac7c031f961992
+* If you don't have an SI VPN but would like to, there is a request form in the SI [ServiceDesk](https://servicedesk.si.edu)

 ---

 ### The job scheduler - UGE

-* We use UGE (Univa Grid Engine) to schedule resources on Hydra
+* We use UGE (Univa Grid Engine) to schedule resources on Hydra.

-* When you submit a job, UGE adds it to the queue and sends it to a compute node with the resources you request
+* When you submit a job, UGE adds it to the queue and sends it to a compute node with the resources you requested when they become available.

+---

+### The job scheduler - UGE

-* Each job is assigned a JOB ID, which you can use to check on progress and look at how it used resources when it is complete
+* Each job is assigned a JOB ID, which you can use to check on progress and look at how it used resources when it is complete.

+* UGE limits how many resources each user can use concurrently.

 ---